vishalbasra/vishalbasra.github.io/_posts/2017-08-21-Linux-as-a-Domain-Member.md

     - i) login uses a library called `libpam`
     - ii) The `libpam` directory consorts to a configuration file at `/etc/pam.d/<program name>` eg like at `/etc/pam.d/login/`
-    - iii) Under the control of the enteries that `libpam` finds in that file, `libpam` will assemble it's four modules which combined will allow authentication to work , these are
-    - iv) Please note that the stacks of PAM modules are stored in `/lib64/security`
+    - iii) Under the control of the enteries that `libpam` finds in that file, `libpam` will assemble it's four modules which combined will allow authentication to work , these are sted below   - iv) Please note that the stacks of PAM modules are stored in `/lib64/security`

      - These are
        - `auth`